Ledoux/teleport/docs/backend_templates.md

 TODO specific + svgs ?

 #### scripts
-In this folder you should put all files related to deployment for the different platforms.
-There are 5 files per platform, which correspond to the 5 deployment steps of the teleport framework.
+In this folder you should put all files related to deployment for the different platforms and scripts to start the application.
+There are 5 files per platform:
+- *build*: build the application.
+For Docker, build the image.
+For Heroku, initialize the git repository and create a blank application.

+- *push*: sush the application.
+For Docker, push the image into a registry and register the kubernetes configuration into a db.
+For Heroku, push the code on the heroku remote repository.

+- *run*: start the application.
+For Docker, launch the pod (container) regarding the kubernetes config.
+For Heroku, start the application previously created.

+- *deploy*: build + push + run.

+- *start*: start the application locally.

 In order to separate your express api from the server object